Ten tips to get you out paddling more often

 paddle.
 You might watch the moon rise at sunset or meet the gang at

-midnight.
+midnight when the moon is overhead.
 Sneak out before dawn and before work to see the setting moon.